ITV/scala-pact/README.md

 )
 ```

-Add this line to your `project/plugins.sbt` file to install the plugin:
+Add these lines to your `project/plugins.sbt` file to install the plugin:
 ```scala
 libraryDependencies ++= Seq(
   "com.itv" %% "scalapact-argonaut-6-2"  % "2.2.0",